intershop/intershop-pwa/docs/guides/forms.md

 1. Add a `<ish-formly-address-form>` component to your template
 2. Pass your `FormGroup` via the `parentForm` input.
 3. Optional: Define whether you want to display business customer addresses via the `businessCustomer` input.
-4. Optional: Define whether you want to have the address form prefilled via the `prefilledAddress` input.
+4. Optional: Define whether you want to have the address form pre-filled via the `prefilledAddress` input.

 ### How to Create a New Country Specific Form